fleetdm/fleet/handbook/company/product-groups.md

   - **Feedback** mode — contributor knows the design is not ready for final review, but would like to get early feedback.
 Anyone at Fleet can attend and provide feedback.
   - **Final review** mode — contributor is 70% sure the design is 100% done.
 Only Head of Product Design + CTO + Product Designers give feedback.
 Anyone at Fleet can attend as a shadow.
 This helps the team iterate and move designs to ready for dev faster.

-> In addtion to design reviews, Fleeties or community member can provide feedback asynchronously at anytime.
-To do this, find the GitHub issue (user story) associated with the designs and @ mention the assigned Product Designer in the comment section.
+> In addition to design reviews, Fleeties or community member can provide feedback asynchronously at any time by finding the GitHub issue (user story) associated with the designs and @ mentioning the assigned Product Designer in the comment section.

 Product Designers or other contributors come prepared to this meeting with their proposed changes in a GitHub issue.
 Usually these are in the form of Figma wireframes, a pull request to the API docs showing changes, or a demo of a prototype.